LinqLover/chrome-reqtracer/README.md

 A simple Chrome extension for tracing the requests of tabs.
 Implementation for an application test task.

-Uses TypeScript, vite, Chrome Extension API, React, Bootstrap, Font Awesome, AG-Grid, and Playwright for testing.
+Uses TypeScript, vite, Chrome Extension API, React, Bootstrap, Font Awesome, AG-Grid, Playwright, and GitHub Actions for testing.

 *Discover how many places your favorite websites are calling home!*